mcsrainbow/mcsrainbow.github.io/content/posts/20211107-1106-sslcerts/index.en.md

 ### 3. Generate and view server certificate

-Create `ssl-config.json` and `ssl.json`, generate the similar `star.heylinux.com.key`(encryption length is only 2048 due to cfssl cannot set the key with different encryption length) and `star.heylinux.com.crt` as above.
+Create `ssl-config.json` and `ssl.json`, generate the similar `star.heylinux.com.key`(encryption length is only 2048 due to cfssl cannot set the key with a different encryption length) and `star.heylinux.com.crt` as above.

 ```bash
 vim ssl-config.json